urvikalia/design_patterns/leetcode/src/README.md

 # Leet Code Problem solving Practice

-As an approach , I will revise the foundational material on it and latter keep practicing for the problems on leet code
+As an approach , I will revise the foundational material on it and latter keep practicing for the problems on Leetcode

 # Concepts to revise

-1. Big O Notaion
+1. Big O Notation
 2. Sorting
 3. Recursion
 4. Trees